PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

         ports:
         - containerPort: 8080

 In doing this we need to replace `<dockerhub-account>` with the account namespace that we used to upload our `adderservice` to DockerHub in the previous recipe.

-We also need to create a service to expose our `adderservice` deployment so create a second file called `adderservice-svc.yml` and add the following code:
+We also need to supply Kubnerenets with service description to allow `adderservice` container to be exposed to the deployment.

+Let's populate `adderservice-svc.yml` with the following configuration code:

 ```
 apiVersion: v1